September 1, 2009

 Animal agriculture is also the leading cause of climate change, according to the National Food and Agricultural Organization, so choosing vegetarian foods can help protect the planet.

 What You Can Do

 With meat substitutes so easy to use in nearly every dish from lasagna to chicken curry, they're sure to be a hit on any college campus.
-If you'd like to work with your school or workplace cafeteria to introduce more humane options, we can get you started!

 And of course, check out our Guide to Meat-Free Meals.